WebForFunThailand/noobtoberfest/README.md

 	```
 5. Open pull request (PR) and send to us.
 6. Done~ After we merge, your work will be displayed on our site.

-## 🎟 Community Ticket for Hacktoberfest Open Hack Day BKK 2019

-Do you want the early bird "Hacktoberfest Open Hack Day BKK 2019" ticket?

-This is your chance!!
-All you have to do is build your greatest game (in your imaginary world, maybe?) in your beautiful html and send PRs to us! 👏👏👏

-For more information visit 👉 [Facebook Event](https://www.facebook.com/events/522162471684850/)

-### 🥇 Rewards

-Hacktoberfest BKK 2019 community ticket.
-We have only 7 tickets so do your best.

-### 🏆 How do we judge who is suitable for ticket?

-We have 2 factors to judge your work

-1. *UI*: Your game have stunning interface.
-That's all.
-2. *Game mechanic*: Stunning graphic but bad story and hard to understand WTF is going on, huh?

-Anyway, Don't care too much about those 2 factors, just make your idea is fun and share how amazing your game was with us.

-We'll announce the winner on 14 Oct 2019, on this repo and Facebook event, and send you a coupon code to your email after then.

 ---